eigerco/polka-storage/docs/src/architecture/polka-storage-provider-server.md

 The Prove Commit stage is where the [Proof of Replication](https://docs.filecoin.io/basics/the-blockchain/proofs#proof-of-replication-porep) is generated, after generation it is submitted to the network for validation and the sector is finally marked as `Active`, signaling that the Storage Provider has effectively stored the sector and is ready to start performing regular proof submissions.

-Note: The download functionality is now handled by the separate polka-fetch tool rather than being integrated directly in the Storage Provider Server.